pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ## effectName, productString, vendorString, vendorVersion

-In the [C-snippet above](#effgetprogramnameindexed), we also get nice strings for opcodes `45`, `47`, and `48`, that look like they would be good matches for `effGetEffectName` (45), `effGetProductString` (48) and `effGetVendorString` (47).
+In the [C-snippet above](#effidentify), we also get nice strings for opcodes `45`, `47`, and `48`, that look like they would be good matches for `effGetEffectName` (45), `effGetProductString` (48) and `effGetVendorString` (47).

-The value returned by 49, looks suspiciously like the version:
+The value returned for `49` looks suspiciously like the plugin version.

+E.g. if we compare the values to the ones we assumed to be `AEffect.version`:

 | plugin      | AEffect.version | returned by `49` |
 |-------------|-----------------|------------------|